Fair Class-Incremental Learning using Sample Weighting: Framework

 Alg.~\ref{alg:fsw} shows the fairness-aware sample weighting (FSW) algorithm for the current task data.
 We first divide both the previous buffer data and the current task data into groups based on each class and sensitive attribute.
 Next, we compute the average loss and gradient vectors for each group (Steps 1--2), and individual gradient vectors for the current task data (Step 3).
-To compute gradient vectors, we use the last layer approximation, which only considers the gradients of the model's last layer, that is efficient and known to be reasonable\,\citep{DBLP:conf/icml/KatharopoulosF18, DBLP:conf/iclr/AshZK0A20, DBLP:conf/icml/MirzasoleimanBL20, DBLP:conf/aaai/KillamsettySRI21, DBLP:conf/icml/KillamsettySRDI21} (see Sec.~\ref{appendix:gradient_last_layer} for details).
+To compute gradient vectors, we use the last layer approximation, which only considers the gradients of the model's last layer, that is efficient and known to be reasonable\,\citep{DBLP:conf/icml/KatharopoulosF18, DBLP:conf/iclr/AshZK0A20, DBLP:conf/icml/MirzasoleimanBL20, DBLP:conf/aaai/KillamsettySRI21, DBLP:conf/icml/KillamsettySRDI21, DBLP:conf/aaai/KimHW24} (see Sec.~\refappendix{appendix:gradient_last_layer} for details).
 We then solve linear programming to find the optimal sample weights for a user-defined target fairness measure such as EER (Step 5), EO (Step 6), and DP (Step 7).
-We use CPLEX as a linear optimization solver that employs an efficient simplex-based algorithm.
-Since the gradient norm of the current task data is significantly larger than that of the buffer data, we utilize normalized gradients to update the loss of each group and replace the learning rate parameter $\eta$ with a hyperparameter $\alpha$ in the equations.
-Finally, we return the weights for the current task samples to be used during training (Step 8).
+Since the gradient norm of the current task data is significantly larger than that of the buffer data, we utilize normalized gradients to update the loss of each group and replace the learning rate $\eta$ with a hyperparameter $\alpha$ in the equations.
+Finally, we return the current task’s sample weights for training (Step 8).